C

 Measuring code coverage using gcov

-Unit tests ought to maximally cover the body of source code which makes up a program.
+Unit tests ought to maximally cover the body of source code that makes up a program.
 Although it is impossible to test other than the simplest programs across all possible inputs, testing should at least try to execute each possible branch in a program.
 GCC’s gcov can help achieve path coverage.

 To use gcov to measure your path coverage, compile your program using -fprofile-arcs -ftest-coverage

+.
 To do this, use the following pattern in configure.ac

 :